isc-projects/stork/doc/user/install.rst

 .. warning::

    Remember that the output package type always depends on the current operating system, not the executable type.
-It means that specifying the ``darwin`` operating system in ``STORK_GOOS`` and building the package on Debian causes generating a DEB package with a macOS-compatible executable, which is useless.
+This means that specifying the ``darwin`` operating system in ``STORK_GOOS`` and building the package on Debian causes the generation of a deb package with a macOS-compatible executable, which is useless.

-It is not recommended to compile Stork for 32-bit architectures as it may cause problems with unexpected integer overflows.
-Stork was never designed to operate on non-posix platforms, so Windows is not and will not be supported.
-Compiling Stork components for Windows is discouraged because Golang's standard library may suppress some errors related to the file operations on the NTFS filesystem.
+It is not recommended to compile Stork for 32-bit architectures, as this may cause problems with unexpected integer overflows.
+Stork is not designed to operate on non-POSIX platforms, so Windows is not and will not be supported.
+Compiling Stork components for Windows is discouraged because Golang's standard library may suppress some errors related to file operations on the NTFS filesystem.

 Security checklist for the Stork configuration
 ==============================================